-The Interface preferences (Figure 27) contain the Appearance controls where you'll notice that the Color Theme options are the same as those in the Photoshop preferences.
+The Interface preferences (Figure 24) contain the Appearance controls where you'll notice that the Color Theme options are the same as those in the Photoshop preferences.
 This means you can easily match the Bridge user interface to whatever theme you have selected in Photoshop.
-You can also override this by adjusting the Image Backdrop slider to apply your own desired interface brightness setting.
+You can also override this by adjusting the User Interface and Image Backdrop sliders to create your own desired interface brightness setting.
+The Accent Color menu offers a range of color options for accentuating the image highlighting and Bridge menu items.
+You'll find here that the Default color setting switches between orange and blue, depending on the User Interface Brightness setting.